rafaelma/pgbackman/docs/manual.rst

 * Create an ``at`` job when a snapshot backup gets defined.
 * Create an ``at`` job when a backup restore gets defined.

-Every PgSQL node in the system will have its own directories and crontab file in every backup server running PgBackMan.
+Every PgSQL node in the system will have its own directory and crontab file in every backup server running PgBackMan.